PERFORMING ARTS AND TECHNOLOGY – RESEARCH-CREATION RESIDENCIES

 Yes, all spaces are accessible for people with reduced mobility.

-Applicants from across Canada are eligible if they are citizens or permanent residents.
-Preparatory meetings can be held remotely, but active project members must travel to Montreal for the two weeks of studio work.
+Preparatory meetings can be held remotely, but active project members must travel to Montreal by their own means for the onboarding workshop and the two weeks of studio work.

 No, the artist or collective owns the intellectual property of their project.
-However, 7 Fingers and SAT reserve a right of first refusal as producer or co-producer for production, distribution or broadcast.
+However, if the project evolves towards production, 7 Fingers and SAT reserve a right of first refusal as producer or co-producer for production, distribution or broadcast.
 This means that you will be expected to offer 7 Fingers and SAT the possibility of producing, co-producing or broadcasting your work in due course.
+The terms and conditions of this right of first refusal will be stipulated in the contract between the artist or collective and Les 7 Doigts and SAT.

-Yes, selected project leaders will have to sign a letter of agreement with 7 Fingers and SAT, setting out the terms and conditions of support.
+Yes, selected project leaders will have to sign a letter of agreement with 7 Fingers and SAT, setting out the terms and conditions of support

 LAB7 is 7 Fingers’ technological lab.
 Founded in 2021, LAB7's mission is to promote the integration of technology in performing arts.
-This prototyping studio is open to the community and acts as a technological facilitator through its research, knowledge-sharing and technological showcase activities. - Find out more
+This prototyping studio is open to the community and acts as a technological facilitator through its research, knowledge-sharing and technological showcase activities.
+Find out more

 Don't miss this unique opportunity to develop your project in an inspiring and professional setting.